 A myomectomy is a procedure in which the doctor removes uterine fibroids.
 The OB/GYNs at Capital Women's Care offer several options for myomectomy, including MyoSure’s® minimally invasive myomectomy, open surgery when needed, and fertility-sparing myomectomy for women who aren't finished building their family.
-Arlington and McLean, Virginia area patients don't have to live with the pain, excessive bleeding, and other problems caused by fibroids any longer.
+Arlington, Virginia area patients don't have to live with the pain, excessive bleeding, and other problems caused by fibroids any longer.

 Myomectomy is a surgical procedure in which your Capital Women's Care OB/GYN removes your fibroids while leaving your uterus intact.
 It preserves utility and is thus called a fertility-sparing myomectomy.

 The OB/GYNs at Capital Women's Care use the MyoSure tissue removal procedure, a highly advanced minimally invasive myomectomy technique.
 For severe fibroids, open surgery is also available.